BiswasAnanya/saucedemo-manual-testing/08-reports/test-execution-report.md

 ## Cross-Cutting Observations

-Several failures recur across multiple, otherwise unrelated suites, suggesting shared root causes rather than isolated defects:
+Several failures recur across multiple suites, indicating related behavioral patterns rather than isolated test-case failures:

 * **Checkout flow state-validation bypass** – observed at multiple entry points, including checkout initiation with an empty cart and direct access to checkout pages, indicating that the application does not consistently enforce checkout sequence prerequisites.
-* **`problem_user` product data/image mismatch** – observed consistently across Product Inventory, Product Detail, Shopping Cart, and Checkout Step Two.
+* **problem_user product data/image mismatch** – observed consistently across Product Inventory, Product Detail, and Shopping Cart.

 ## Defect Summary

 A total of **22 test-case failures** were identified during execution.
 These failures resulted in **18 unique defects** being reported and documented in `/defects`.

-The remaining **4 failed test cases were duplicate manifestations or alternate entry points of defects already covered by existing bug tickets** and were therefore not logged as separate defects.
+The remaining **4 failed test cases were duplicate manifestations or alternate entry points of existing defects** and were therefore not logged as separate defects.
 This ensures that each underlying issue is represented by a single defect ticket while maintaining traceability to all affected test cases.

 ### Severity Distribution